Live Chat Now

 Those who prefer a more hands-on experience may find that engineering technology jobs are more suited for them.
 But what’s the difference between engineering technology and engineering?
 There is an overlap between the two fields, with both careers using science and math to solve real-world problems.

 However, many distinct differences set engineering and engineering technology apart.
-Engineering programs will generally have higher-level math and theoretical science curricula, while engineering technology programs prioritize hands-on laboratory skills such as working through project-based assignments using experimental design.
+Engineering programs will generally incorporate higher-level math and theoretical science courses, while engineering technology programs prioritize hands-on laboratory skills such as working through project-based assignments using experimental design.

 Difference Between Engineering Tech and Engineering Degrees

-Engineering technology programs focus on the application and implementation of ideas and emphasize hands-on learning.
-Engineering technology graduates may pursue such roles as engineering technicians if they’ve earned an associate degree, or engineering technologists if they've earned a bachelor’s degree.
+Engineering technology programs tend to focus on the application and implementation of ideas and emphasize hands-on learning.
+After earning an associate degree, engineering technology graduates may pursue entry or mid-level employment opportunities.
+Those who’ve earned a higher-level credential such as a bachelor's degree may pursue more advanced roles.

-Engineering technologists must have extensive knowledge of the equipment and materials needed to design, create, operate and maintain technical products.
-Generally, they may estimate project costs and suggest ways to improve productivity.
-For example, they may perform computer analysis or collect data.
+Engineering technologists must have extensive knowledge about the equipment and materials needed to design, create, operate and maintain technical products, and must be collaborative as they work alongside engineers to build or improve mechanical systems, equipment and processes.
+While working on these, they may handle project management, complete analyses, collect and review data, estimate project costs and suggest ways to improve productivity.

 Career Outlook for Engineering Technology